Robust Sample Weighting to Facilitate Individualized Treatment Rule Learning for a Target Population: Preliminaries

 \begin{assumption} (Mean exchangability across populations) The conditional mean of the potential outcomes given the covariates are equal between the two populations: $\E [Y(a) \mid X, S=1] = \E [Y(a) \mid X, S=0]$ almost surely for $a \in \{0, 1\}$. \end{assumption} \begin{assumption} (Positivity of participation probability) The participation probability is bounded away from 0: $\rho(X) > c$ almost surely for some $c > 0$. \end{assumption}

 The first two are common assumptions in causal inference; and together with the SUTVA enable identification of causal quantities with respect to the source population, such as $\mathcal{V}_\mathcal{S}(d)$, from the observed sample.
 The last two assumptions are adopted from \citet{dahabreh2020extending} and \citet{Rudolph2017} and allow us to generalize causal estimates to the target population \citep{colnet2020causal}.
-Under these assumptions, the value function on the target population can be identified with the observed source sample quantities through
+In particular, Assumption $3$ is a strong but necessary assumption.
+Without this assumption, it is impossible to learn meaningful ITRs for a target population using the data from the source population as the optimal ITRs for these two populations can be completely unrelated.